 |

-Shoreline Trail – about 5 mi., but you can not walk portions of it when the tide is in, so please consider the tide before you start; the east side of the island has some steep banks;
+Shoreline Trail – about 5 mi. around; some places are impassable when the tide is in because of steep banks, so please consider the tide before you start;

-Tower Road – the gravel road that branches left off the paved road – about 2 mi. to the tower, which is about 300 yds. from the shore;
+Cell Tower Road – the gravel road that branches left off the paved road – about 2 mi. from the gate to the tower now used by cell phone companies; from the tower it’s about 300 yds. to a high bank at the shore, this path is overgrown;

-*Homestead Trail – about 0.67 mi. beginning at the apple tree on the northeast end of the island and coming out onto the Tower Road;
+*Homestead Trail – about 0.67 mi., begins at the apple tree on the northeast end of the island and comes out to the Tower Road; just before a field look to the left for remains of the cellar of the old farmhouse;

 * - maintained by FOSI

-If you are walking with your dog(s) please use baggies and place them in the poop barrel.
+– If you are walking with your dog(s) please use baggies for their waste and place the baggies in the waste barrel.